 To share a file, you can attach it to your message.
 You can also attach other Outlook items, such as messages, contacts, or tasks.

-Create a message, or for an existing message, click Reply, Reply All, or Forward.
+Create a new message, or choose Reply, Reply All, or Forward.

-In the message window, click Message > Attach File.
+In the message window, choose Message > Attach File.

 For more information, see Attach a file, message, contact, or task to an email message.